Tokyo Dinner: HEIJITSU HIRU DAKE’s Curry in Kōenji is Served With Japanese Stock

 TEL: 03-5772-6424

 You wouldn’t think that this is a curry house, with its landmark stylish red wall.
 They serve Indian curry made the way the British do.
 Their popular butter chicken curry mixes together honey and fresh cream to give it its distinct sweet flavour.
 The faint spiciness and milk sweetness has made it a particularly popular dish with female customers.
 The softness of the tandoori chicken is great too.
-Being British-style, the curry goes well together with black tea.
+Being British-style, the curry goes well together with black tea.■Information

 BRITISH INDIAN CAFE 1930